finos/morphir/developers-guide/files/spark-backend.md

 <br>

 **_literal_**  <br>
-A literal returns a Scala.Value by apply a Scala.Ref type to a list of arguments.
+A literal returns a Scala.Value by applying a Scala.Ref type to a list of arguments.
 ```
 dataFrame : Scala.Type
 dataFrame =